-COMPLETE ONLY OPTI ON #1 OR OPTION #2
+COMPLETE ONLY OPTION #1 OR OP TION #2

-1. I, the parent/guardian of (student

-name) hereby authorize and grant permission Elementary to use corporal punishment with n punishment will be used only after other meth attempted. for the professional staff of Stone ny child.
+1. I, the parent/guardian ofname) hereby authorize and grant permissio Elementary to use corporal punishment with punishment will be used only after other meattempted. n for the professional staff of Stone my child.
 I understand that corporal

+Parent/Guardian Signa ture Date

+Daytime Phone Number OR Witness

+2. I, the parent/guardian of name) DO NOT grant permission for the Elementary to use corporal punishment w professional staff of Stone

 /

-Parent/Guardian Signati ure Date

-Daytime Phone Number Witness

-OR

-2. I, the parent/guardian of (student

-name) DO NOT grant permission for the permission professional staff of Stone

-/

 Parent/Guardian Signature Date

-STUDENT PHOTO USAGE PLEASE COMPLETE THIS FORM, CHECKING ALL PERMISSIONS.
+STUDENT PHOTO USAGE

+PLEASE COMPLETE THIS FORM CHECKING ALL PERMISSIONS

-Often schools wish to showcase success by posting pictures of students on the Cumberland County School's web site.
+Often schools wish to showcase success by posting pictures of students on the Cumberland County Schools website.
 It is the policy of the district to never identify a student with his or her name listed below the picture.
-Your child's picture will NOT be posted without this written permission.
-Stone Elementary does submit honors and 9 weeks awards for publication.
+Your child's picture will not be posted without this written permission.
+Stone Elementary does submit honors and nine weeks awards for publication.
 Permission must be granted in order for students to be photographed.